HangTran104/My-Data-Analyst-Portfolio/README.md

   <img src="https://github.com/HangTran104/My-Data-Analyst-Portfolio/assets/90120107/2805e47f-ae8b-4838-aff1-51700ce4bbfb"/>
 </p>
 <br>
-Home loans are one of the frequentist demands of people.
+Home loans are one of the frequent demands of people.
 Understanding housing requirements is also important knowledge for bankers.
 This project uses the Ho Chi Minh House dataset to:
 <br>
 - Cleaning dataset
 <br>